ckald/pyccoon/README.md

       - [x] Fix `--watch` option
       - [x] Broken cross-referencing (wikilinks)
       - [x] Fix multiple Python versions compatibility
-      - [ ] Replace Python Markdown with Mistune (because we need nice extensions http://mistune.readthedocs.org/en/latest/)
+      - [ ] Replace Python Markdown with [Mistune](http://mistune.readthedocs.org/en/latest/) (because we want nice extensions)
           - [ ] Restrict extensions to specific block types
           - [ ] Create LaTeX codeblocks (to avoid unnecessary `\begin{equation}...\end{equation}` in the docs and restrict MathJax parsing only to specific elements on the page)
+      - [ ] Use `glob`: replace config file regular expressions with more natural wildcards (also support matching against the whole path, not only filename)
       - [ ] Add (actually, fix) line numbers feature (tricky)
       - [ ] Test against multilanguage projects (i.e., what happens if there are `index.html` and `__init__.py` in one folder?)
       - [ ] Link index files instead of renaming (`__init__.py` -> `index.html`)